Observe and record animal behaviour

 Types of Enrichment

-• Examples Include: Providing activities with other animals and humans, exposing animals to new environments and situations (such as vet clinics, public areas, dog parks)
+• Examples include Providing activities with other animals and humans, exposing animals to new environments and situations (such as vet clinics, public areas, and dog parks)

-• Examples include foraging for food, playing music and TV when not at home, provide scents in the area, puzzle feeders
+• Examples include Foraging for food, playing music and TV when not at home, providing scents in the area, puzzle feeders

 Sub Topics